koronkowy/koronkowy/README.md

 Past Employment / Internships / Works / Projects
 ================================================

+-   [Atredis Partners](https://www.atredis.com/): At Atredis, an attack research and penetration testing consultancy firm,  my day job was being the lovely on-staff tech editor / tech writer.
+Due to the nature of my work, much of it fell under heavy non-disclosure.
+But there’s some fun public work that’s listed in the publications section here.
+My job also involved working as part of the Client Operations team in part of the sales engineering / scoping side of things, social media management including working on blog posts, being passionate about our vulnerability disclosure process, and wearing some other hats.

--   [secjuice](https://www.secjuice.com/): secjuice is a non-profit, independent and volunteer lead publication in the information security space where I previous wrote articles, collaborated with other writers and editorial staff, provided critique and peer review of other writers and more.
+-   [secjuice](https://www.secjuice.com/): secjuice is a non-profit, independent and volunteer lead publication in the information security space where I previously wrote articles, collaborated with other writers and editorial staff, provided critique and peer review of other writers and more.

 -   [chanscan.com](http://chanscan.com/): Created by [Jake Creps](https://github.com/jakecreps), ChanScan was an open source knowledge base for language used by online subcultures helping researchers, journalists, open-source intelligence (OSINT) analysts, threat intelligence analysts, and other users with in-line term highlighting and accompanying wiki.
 I wrote a lot of wiki entries and helped in discussing feature planning and collaboration.